Tips for Cleaning Your AC System

-With summer ending in Mobile, now is an ideal time to get a head start on air conditioner maintenance.
+With summer winding down in Mobile, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t washed it recently, it could be blocked with dust and yard waste.
-This accumulation can limit your unit’s efficiency and cause it to stop working.
-Or make it wear out sooner.
+If you haven’t cleaned it this year, it could be full of mud and yard waste.
+This collection can decrease your unit’s efficiency and cause it to stop working.
+Or wear it down faster.

-We advise having your air conditioning system professionally serviced annually.
+We suggest having your air conditioning system professionally serviced every year.
 Why?
-A clean unit can be more energy efficient, which could save you money on energy costs.
+Clean equipment can be more energy efficient, which could save you money on utility bills.

-Regular AC maintenance also helps our technicians locate and take care of minor issues before they become expensive problems.
+Regular AC maintenance also helps our technicians spot and address slight issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some work you can do alone between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+There’s also some maintenance you can do alone between professional tune-ups.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a mild day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your equipment once you’ve cleaned it.
+Select a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment